naninovel/docs/docs/en/guide/voicing.md

 — will play a voice clip asset stored at `Resources/Naninovel/Voice/Hello.wav`.

 ::: info NOTE
-The [@voice] commands are intended to occasionally play voice clips at specific moments and are not suited for implementing a complete voiceover; see the "Auto Voicing" section below for more information on how to handle voicing in projects, where most of the text lines have an associated voice clip.
-Some built-in features (eg, replay voice in backlog, voiceover documents, etc) works only with the auto voice workflow.
+The [@voice] commands are intended to occasionally play voice clips at specific moments and are not suited for implementing a complete voiceover; see the "Auto Voicing" section below for more information on how to handle voicing in projects where most of the text lines have an associated voice clip.
+Some built-in features (e.g., replay voice in backlog, voiceover documents, etc.) work only with the auto voice workflow.
 :::

 ## Auto Voicing

-In fully-voiced games, it could become tedious to specify a [@voice] command for each voiced line.
-Auto voicing feature allows automatically playing voice clips associated with unique identifiers of the voiced text lines.
-To enable auto voicing feature, enable `Enable Auto Voicing` toggle in the Audio configuration menu.
+In fully-voiced games, it can become tedious to specify a [@voice] command for each voiced line.
+The Auto voicing feature allows automatically playing voice clips associated with unique identifiers of the voiced text lines.
+To enable auto voicing, enable the `Enable Auto Voicing` toggle in the Audio configuration menu.

-The association between voice audio clips and voiced text lines can be performed either via voice map utility or by assigning addresses to audio clip assets with Unity's addressable asset system (or otherwise exposing the assets to another [resource provider](/guide/resource-providers)).
+The association between voice audio clips and voiced text lines can be performed either via the voice map utility or by assigning addresses to audio clip assets with Unity's addressable asset system (or otherwise exposing the assets to another [resource provider](/guide/resource-providers)).

 When auto voicing is enabled, an "Open Voice Map Utility" button will appear in the audio configuration menu; you can also access the utility via `Naninovel -> Tools -> Voice Map` editor menu.

 ![](https://i.gyazo.com/3c8fad99f7a18e3f0eaf419c9be92277.mp4)

-First, select script file for which to map the voice clips.
+First, select the script file for which you want to map the voice clips.
 If the selected script contains any print commands (or generic text lines), they will be listed in pairs with audio clip fields.
-Drop (or select) a voice clip via the field to associate voice with the text.
-It's also possible to auto-map the clips; for this name the clip assets equal to the start of the voiced line text and drag the clips (or folder with the clips) to the voice map utility.
+Drop (or select) a voice clip into the field to associate it with the text.
+It's also possible to auto-map the clips; for this, name the clip assets to match the start of the voiced line text and drag the clips (or the folder containing them) to the voice map utility.

 ::: warning
-When assigning the clips via voice map window, make sure to store the voice clips outside any "Resources" folders to prevent conflicts.
+When assigning the clips via the voice map window, make sure to store the voice clips outside any "Resources" folders to prevent conflicts.
 :::

-To associate voice clips for non-source locale, pick [script localization document](/guide/localization#scripts-localization) with `Localization Document` field.
-When valid document is picked, assigned voice clips will be automatically prefixed with the locale under which the document is stored and used whe corresponding [voice language](/guide/voicing#voice-language) is selected.
+To associate voice clips for a non-source locale, select a [script localization document](/guide/localization#scripts-localization) using the `Localization Document` field.
+When a valid document is picked, assigned voice clips will be automatically prefixed with the locale under which the document is stored and used when the corresponding [voice language](/guide/voicing#voice-language) is selected.

-In cases same author have equal text messages (in the same script), both messages will be associated with the same voice clip.
-If that is not desired, add unique text identifier to one of the messages, eg:
+If the same author has identical text messages (in the same script), both messages will be associated with the same voice clip.
+If that is not desired, add a unique text identifier to one of the messages, e.g.:

 ```nani
 Hello.